Getting to the Bottom of Rib Cage Pain

 Each rib has a costal groove on the inside of the rib along the lower border to allow for the passage of intercostal veins, arteries and nerves.

 The spaces between the ribs are occupied by two thin layers of intercostal muscles that run at right angles to one another.
-The external intercostals are the top layer and act at the rib cage as you breathe in.
-The internal muscles are the inside layer and they contract as you exhale.
+The external intercostals form the top layer and act at the rib cage as you breathe in.
+The internal muscles form the inside layer and contract as you exhale.

 Role of the Diaphragm in Rib Cage Stability